 When we do this, we are able to begin to get a clearer picture of who we are, how we want to show up, and what we want to do with our short time here on earth.

-If you need help getting clear about your next steps or how to get started un-doing the life you’ve built to make way for a better one, check out my Rich Minimalist course.
+If you need help getting clear about your next steps or how to get started un-doing the life you’ve built to make way for a better one, check out my Unstoppable Purpose program.
 It is a signature course that walks you step by step through how our family deconstructed our lives in order to re-build a more financially stable, truly free life.